frankkoornstra/elastic-apm-agent/README.md

 ### Middleware

 To measure the response time and report errors (by catching exceptions), you can hook up the [PSR-15](https://www.php-fig.org/psr/psr-15/) compliant middleware to your application.
+If you want to enrich the transaction that you send to the APM server based on the request or response, implement the `OpenTransactionRequestEnricher` or `OpenTransactionResponseEnricher` and hook up the middleware.

 #### Transaction